mrshahbaz454/cottonYieldPredictions/README.md

 2. sentinelDataCollection
 3. landsetDataCollection

-**For boundriesfilelink upload .shp .shx .dbf files to Google Earth Engine Assets and update link**
+**For boundriesfilelink upload .shp .shx .dbf files to Google Earth Engine Assets and update link in all 3 files**

 **Upload cottonEstimation.ipynb to Google Colab**